 Within a dream team, collaboration and trust work well because your colleagues are both exceptionally skilled at what they do, and at working well with others.
 In describing selflessness we say “You make time to help colleagues.
 You share information openly and proactively.”
 We want new colleagues to feel very welcome and get all the support they need to be effective.

-Some people ask about loyalty.
-Loyalty is great as a stabilizer.
+People like loyalty, and it is great as a stabilizer.
 Employees with a strong track record at Netflix get leeway if their performance takes a temporary dip.
 Similarly, we ask employees to stick with Netflix through any short term dips.
-But unconditional allegiance to a shrinking firm, or to an adequately performing employee, is not what we are about.
+But unconditional allegiance to a stagnant firm, or to a merely-adequately-performing employee, is not what we are about.

 On a dream team, there are no “brilliant jerks.”
 The cost to teamwork is just too high.
 Our view is that brilliant people are also capable of decent human interactions, and we insist upon that.
 When highly capable people work together in a collaborative context, they inspire each other to be more creative, more productive and ultimately more successful as a team than they could be as a collection of individuals.

 Succeeding on a dream team is about being effective, not about working hard.
-Sustained “B” performance, despite an “A” for effort, gets a respectful generous severance package.
-Sustained “A” performance, regardless of level of effort, gets rewarded.
-Of course, to be great, most of us have to put in considerable effort, but hard work is not how we measure effectiveness.
+Sustained “B” performance, despite an “A” for effort, gets a respectful severance package.
+Sustained “A” performance, even with modest level of effort, gets rewarded.
+Of course, to be great, most of us have to put in considerable effort, but hard work is not how we measure contribution.

 Being on a dream team is not right for everyone, and that is OK.
 Many people value job security very highly, and would prefer to work at companies whose orientation is more about stability, seniority, and working around inconsistent employee effectiveness.
 Our model works best for people who highly value consistent excellence in their colleagues.